vojtechruz/vojtechruzicka-blog/drafts/javafx/javafx-css/index.md

 Styling on component level may be convenient but it is a quick and dirty solution.
 You give up the main advantage of CSS, which is separating styling from the styled components.
 You hardcode your visuals directly to the components now.
 You can no longer easily switch your stylesheets when needed, you cannot change themes.
 Moreover, you no longer have central single place where your styling is defined.
 When you need to change something across set of similar components, you need to modify each of the components individually instead of editing just one place in your external stylesheet.
 Inline styling components should be therefore avoided.

 ## Stylesheet priorities
+You can provide styling on multiple levels - scene, parent, inline styles and there is a default modena stylesheet.
+If you change that same property of the same component on multiple levels, JavaFX has a priority setting which resolves what styles should be uses.
+The list of priorities is - from highest to lowest:

+1. Inline styles
+2. Parent styles
+3. Scene styles
+4. Default styles

+That means if you set background color of a certain label both inline and on scene level, JavaFX will use the value set in inline styles as it has higher priority.

+## Further reading
+There are numerous CSS properties in JavaFX and describing them is beyond the scope of this post, for detailed list, please see the official [JavaFX CSS Reference Guide](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/doc-files/cssref.html).

 <!--TODO remove this after they fix gatsby-remark-series -->